What is a community garden?

 - Build on the resources of cities, towns, and counties to deal with urban problems

-- Fight climate change by reducing the distance food travels; i.e., reduce the “carbon footprint” of food
+- Fight climate change by reducing the distance food travels, and minimize the carbon footprint of food

 - Boost the local economy